dylanaraps/neofetch/README.md

 This is my personal modified version/fork of neofetch which is aimed for use with OpenCore.

-It shows more useful infomration such as the OpenCore version and date as well art colors is inverted to make it stand out a little.
-This can still be run on a real mac to get a more pre-defined output.
+It shows more useful information such as the OpenCore version and date as well ascii art colors is inverted to make it stand out a little.
+This version can still be run on a real mac to get a more pre-defined output.

 | Before |  After |
 :-------:|:-------: